pgmj/RISEkbmRasch/README.md

 # RISEkbmRasch
 R package for Rasch Measurement Theory based psychometric analysis.
 Intended for use with [Quarto](https://quarto.org) for documentation and presentation of analysis process and results.
 This package uses other packages for the Rasch analyses, such as [eRm](https://cran.r-project.org/web/packages/eRm/), [mirt](https://cran.r-project.org/web/packages/mirt/) and [psychotree](https://cran.r-project.org/web/packages/psychotree/), and aims to simplify the steps in Rasch analysis to provide tables and figures with functions that have few options.
+The package has been tested on MacOS and Windows with R 4.1 and 4.2.

 There is now a [vignette](https://pgmj.github.io/raschrvignette/RaschRvign.html) that is intended to be the next step after you skimmed this README.
-You can find a sample Rasch analysis there, complete with output from most of the package functions.
+You can find a sample Rasch analysis there, with output from most of the package functions.

 ## Installation